 Anthropology of Tourism (520198), Prof. Giorgos Tsimouris (Friday, 11:30-13:30, Room A1 New Building)

 The course is designed to give an overview and critical assessment of the developing field of tourism study in anthropology.
 It aims to provide a historical understanding of travel and tourism in modernity and to engage the student in the debates of anthropology of tourism concerning the connections of modern travel with the pilgrimages of the past, identity issues, the meeting of hosts and guests, the impacts of tourism on destination societies and the overlapping among tourism and ethnographic practice.
 We discuss why tourism as other practises of mobility, became so recently a growing field of enquiry in social anthropology.
 Tourism is explored as one of the world's largest industries in the context of modern developments in communication technologies, the media and the electronic advertising.
 Tourist activity is investigated as a leisure time (or ‘free time’) closely associated with consumption, issues of style and identity formation.
 We examine the multiple types of tourism, adventurous, recreational, cultural, religious and environmental.
 We also explore the transformations of tourism in the post-war period in an environment of intense globalization and we consider issues of tourist policies with a specific focus on sustainable tourism development.
 A special focus is addressed to issues associated with representation of places and people in tourism industry and we also discuss tourism as a form of neo-colonialization.

-Anthropology and Critical Discourse Studies (520230), S. Boukala (contact by e-mail Prof. Boukala)
+Anthropology and Critical Discourse Studies (520230), Prof. Salomi Boukala (Day, room and hour TBD)

 • is based on individual or group tutoring by a staff member

 • has a maximum capacity of 8 students, with priority given to incoming anthropology students

 • has a final essay requirement or a written/oral exam